netlify/build/packages/config/docs/file_paths.md

 Directory where the site's built assets are output

-Set using the `build.publish` property in `netlify.toml` or the UI build setting.
+Set using the `build.publish` property in `netlify.toml` or the UI build settings.

 This defaults to the build directory.